catseye/SixtyPical/doc/SixtyPical.md

 Reads from src and writes to dest.

 *   It is illegal if dest is a register or if dest is read-only.
-*   It is illegal if dest does not occur in the WRITES list of the current routine.
+*   It is illegal if dest does not occur in the WRITES lists of the current routine.
 *   It is illegal if src is not of same type as dest.
 *   It is illegal if src is uninitialized.
-*   It is illegal if src does not either:
-    *   be a constant, or
-    *   occur in the READS list of the current routine, or
-    *   occur in the WRITES list of the current routine AND that location has previously been written inside this routine.

 After execution, dest is considered initialized.
 No flags are changed by this instruction (unless of course dest is a flag.)